*THE CONFESSION OF SIN - first in silence & then in unison

 *Indicates congregation standing; P = Pastor; C = Congregation z 8:00 service ** 10:45 service

 There are private listening units available during our worship services for anyone with hearing difficulties.
 Please pick one up at the audio/video booth & return immediately following the service.

 WELCOME TO ALL VISITORS who are worshipping with us.
 We pray you will have a meaningful time of worship and invite you to worship with us again.

 FOR PERSONAL PRAYER AND MINISTRY, please come to the chancel rail following the service.
 Prayer helpers from the congregation will pray with you.
 Prayer request cards are located in the pew rack for those who wish to submit them.

-THE LAY VISITORS for this week are Andy and Gwen Damiani.
+THE LAY VISITOR for this week is Esther Davis.

-THE A/V BOOTH technicians are Jeff Kirkpatrick and Isaac Inyang.
+THE A/V BOOTH technicians are Jeff Kirkpatrick and Allen Kraus.

 WITHIN THE FELLOWSHIP: